Notice of Privacy Practices

 Right to Inspect and Copy.

+You may also direct us to transmit a copy of your protected health information directly to another person you designate, provided your request is in writing, signed by you, and clearly identifies the designated recipient and where to send the information.
 If you wish to be provided a copy of medical information that may be used to make decisions about you, you must submit your request in writing to the Privacy Officer at Four Oaks.
-If you request a copy of the information, we may charge a reasonable fee for the costs of copying, mailing and or other supplies associated with your request.
+If you request a copy of the information, we may charge a reasonable cost-based fee for labor, supplies, and postage.

 Right to Request an Amendment.